zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

 - User is editing the environment variables in the below Shell script file (1-time edit) which then be used throughout the configuration.

 - User is running the shell script.
-The script will use the extension management feature of Azure Arc to deploy the Dapr extension.
+The script will use the extension management feature of Azure Arc to deploy the Dapr Cluster extension.

 - The script will also create and configure the state store (Azure Cache for Redis), and deploy the Node.js app with the sidecar.